nick87720z/backlight-adaptive/README.md

 **Note:** other tools like *acpilight* or *light* may have it already done.

+## Bug reports

+Please report bugs at [github](https://github.com/nick87720z/backlight-adaptive/issues) or [opencode](https://www.opencode.net/nick87720z/backlight-adaptive/-/issues) project page.

 ## Under hood

-Shell script only makes configuration, all dirty job is done by persistant ffmpeg-based pipeline.
+Shell script only makes setup, all dirty job is done by persistant ffmpeg-based pipeline.

 ## Known alternatives